 Devon Local Flood Risk Management Strategy Update

-Devon’s revised Local Flood Risk Management Strategy was published in February of last year and is supported by the Annual Action Plan detailing improvements and investment for this current financial year.
-This newsletter is the second instalment for 2022 engaging with our partners and local communities to inform them of the work being undertaken in local flood risk management.
+This newsletter is the first instalment for 2023 engaging with our partners and local communities to inform them of the work being undertaken in local flood risk management.
 A copy of the full Strategy can be found on our website.

-Team members can undertake site visits where necessary, however, there may be considerations when meeting indoors or sharing vehicles.
-Most of our meetings continue to take place via video conferencing.
-Safe working practices will be followed to enable us to fulfil our responsibilities as the Lead Local Flood Authority.
+Team members can undertake site visits where necessary and are mindful of individual wishes when meeting indoors or sharing vehicles.
+Most of our meetings continue to take place via video conferencing wherever possible, saving time and money.
+Safe working practices will continue to be followed to enable us to fulfil our responsibilities as the Lead Local Flood Authority.

-If you have you have been affected by internal property flooding please report this on FORT which is our Flood Online Reporting Tool.
+If you have been affected by internal property flooding please report this on FORT which is our Flood Online Reporting Tool.
+Flooding, including muddy flood water or soil erosion from local land entering the water system should also be reported to the Environment Agency Incident Hotline number: 0800 807060.
+It’s a freephone number and is available 24/7.
 For more information on who to contact during or after a flood event please refer to our website.

 Natural Flood Management (NFM)

-DCC’s Flood and Coastal Risk Management Team is committed to the delivery of flood improvement works throughout the county and will continue to endorse Natural Flood Management (NFM) measures either as standalone projects or within larger flood improvement schemes to future proof against the effects of climate change.
-To progress this, DCC is currently working in partnership with the Environment Agency to deliver Natural Flood Management pilot studies in a few selected locations across Devon.
+DCC’s Flood and Coastal Risk Management Team is committed to the delivery of flood improvement works throughout the county and will continue to endorse NFM measures either as standalone projects or within larger flood improvement schemes to future proof against the effects of climate change.
+To progress this, DCC is currently working in partnership with the Environment Agency to deliver NFM pilot studies in a few selected locations across Devon.

 Devon, Cornwall and Isles of Scilly Nature Based Solutions and Natural Flood Management Group

-The expansion of the Natural Flood Management Strategic Group is now established as the Devon, Cornwall and Isles of Scilly Nature Based Solutions and Natural Flood Management Group (DCIoS NBS & NFM Group).
-The aim of the group will continue to share knowledge and learning across organisations, but we are taking the opportunity to expand this sharing of information.
+The Devon, Cornwall and Isles of Scilly Nature Based Solutions and Natural Flood Management Group (DCIoS NBS & NFM Group) continues to share knowledge and learning across organisations, taking the opportunity to expand this sharing of information.

 Are you carrying out works within a watercourse?

 If you need to carry out works in an Ordinary Watercourse, then please apply for Land Drainage Consent.
-You can find information on the consenting process on our Land Drainage Consent webpage and you can now apply for a consent online using this form on our website.
+You can find information on the consenting process on our Land Drainage Consent webpage and you can apply for a consent online using this form.